Can I touch you online? How does your kiss feel in E.E.G. data?

-Artists, researchers, writers, and educators Karen Lancel and Hermen Maat (Studio Lancel/Maat for Art, Technology, Science, Society) are widely recognized as pioneers in exploring experiences of “togetherness” and “trust” within our socio-technical world.
-Their internationally prize-winning work spans performances, media art installations, participatory projects, video and sound works.
-Through poetic and visionary “Hybrid Meeting Spaces” they evoke dialogue about how technology shapes our shared, embodied experience of intimacy and empathy, isolation and vulnerability, privacy and control, identity, interdependency and trust—within entangled, inclusive more-than-human relations and post-anthropocene ecologies.
+Artists and researchers Karen Lancel and Hermen Maat (Studio Lancel/Maat for Art, Technology, Science, Society) are considered pioneers in exploring togetherness and trust within our socio-technical world.
+Their internationally award-winning work spans visionary media art performance and installations, participatory projects, neuroscience and bio-art, video, storytelling and sound works.
+They create poetic 'Hybrid Meeting Spaces' and "Artistic Social Labs" to explore visonairy, inclusive more-than-human relations and post-Anthropocene ecologies, together with the audience.
+Their work invites ethical dialogue about how technology shapes our shared embodied experience of intimacy and empathy, privacy and control, identity, isolation and interdependency, vulnerability, risk and trust.
 Shows: Venice Biennial 2015, Ars Electronica 2019, ZKM Center for media art Karlsruhe, the National museum of China.
 Awards: TASIE 2019 Art Science Award, EMAP European Program Award, GAAC Global Art & AI Competition Award, NFF Golden Calf nomination 2019.
-With Publications by Leonardo/Siggraph MITpress; CHI; ArtsIT; ISEA/ISAST; Springer Verlag; IJPADM Journal of Performance Arts and Digital Media, Routledge; and presentions in numerous (key-)lectures.
-Their educational appointments included BA and MA programs.
-Dr. Lancel's Art & Science PhD at the TU Delft (2023) "Can I touch you online?" presents a new discourse and the world's first interaction-model for hybrid, shared embodied experience (download).
+With Publications by Leonardo/Siggraph MITpress; CHI; ArtsIT; ISEA/ISAST; Springer Verlag; IJPADM Journal of Performance Arts and Digital Media, Routledge; and presentations in numerous (key-)lectures.
+Educational appointments including multiple BA and MA programs.
+Dr. Lancel's Art & Science PhD at the TU Delft (2023) "Can I touch you online?" presents a new discourse on hybrid reciprocal connections of touching and feeling touched (download).

 ● AWARDS include: 2019 NFF Golden Calf Netherlands Film Festival nomination 'Interactive'; 2019 TASIE Tsinghua University Beijing / Wu Guanzhong International Prize for Art, Science, Innovation; 2017 3d prize European Horizon Program 'BrainHack' at Art Science Galery Dublin; 2018 'Dutch Digital Art Canon' of 20 Media Art works between1960-2000 selected by Li-MA Media Art Platform Amsterdam; 2011 & 2012 Virtueel Platform Amsterdam; 2019 GAAC Global Art & AI Competition Award China.